-- 5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - 6.
-I am not employed by nor work in the Philippine government. - 7.
-I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
-I shall inform the Corporate Secretary of STA.
+5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding.

+7. I shall faithfully and diligently comply with my duties and responsibilities as Independent Director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances.

+8. I shall inform the Corporate Secretary of STA.
 LUCIA LAND, INC. of any changes in the abovementioned information within five days from its occurrence.

-Done this 9 MA May 2021 in
+Done this AMAY 2021 in